AWAISALISHAH494/Hybrid-Evoting-System-Using-Blockchain/PRIOR_WORK_DECLARATION.md

 ## SUPERVISOR ACKNOWLEDGMENT

-**I acknowledge that Awais Ali Shah has submitted this prior work declaration and has blockchain-timestamped evidence of implementation from December 5, 2025.
+**I acknowledge that Ms Hira Aqeel has submitted this prior work declaration and has blockchain-timestamped evidence of implementation from December 5, 2025.
 Any similar project submitted by other students should be rejected as plagiarism.**

 **Signature**: ___________________
 **Date**: ___________________